corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## Calling external systems inside of flows

-Flows provide the ability to await the result of an external operation running outside of the context of a flow.
-A flow will suspend while awaiting a result.
-This frees up a flow worker thread to continuing processing other flows.
+You can wait for the result of an external operation running outside of the context of a flow - flows suspend when waiting for a result.
+This frees up flow worker threads to continueprocessing other flows.

 {{< note >}}
 Flow worker threads belong to the thread pool that executes flows.

 {{< /note >}}
-Examples of where this functionality is useful include:
+You could use this functionality to:

-* Triggering a long running process on an external system
+* Trigger a long running process on an external system.
-* Retrieving information from a external service that might go down
+* Retrieve information from a external service that might go down.

-`FlowLogic` provides two `await` functions that allow custom operations to be defined and executed outside of the context of a flow.
+`FlowLogic` provides two `await` functions that allow custom operations to be defined and executed outside of the context of a flow:
-Below are the interfaces that must be implemented and passed into `await`, along with brief descriptions of what they do:

-* `FlowExternalOperation` - An operation that returns a result which should be run using a thread from one of the node’s thread pools.
+* `FlowExternalOperation`: Returns a result which should be run using a thread from one of the node’s thread pools.
-* `FlowExternalAsyncOperation` - An operation that returns a future which should be run on a thread provided to its implementation.
+* `FlowExternalAsyncOperation`: Returns a future which should be run on a thread provided to its implementation.
 Threading needs to be explicitly handled when using `FlowExternalAsyncOperation`.

-`FlowExternalOperation` allows developers to write an operation that will run on a thread provided by the node’s flow external operation thread pool.
+* `FlowExternalOperation`: Allows developers to write an operation that runs on a thread provided by the node’s flow external operation thread pool.

 {{< note >}}
-The size of the external operation thread pool can be configured, see [the node configuration documentation](../node/setup/corda-configuration-file.md#corda-configuration-flow-external-operation-thread-pool-size).
+The size of the external operation thread pool can be configured.
+See [the node configuration documentation](../node/setup/corda-configuration-file.md#corda-configuration-flow-external-operation-thread-pool-size).

 {{< /note >}}
-Below is an example of how `FlowExternalOperation` can be called from a flow to run an operation on a new thread, allowing the flow to suspend:
+You can call `FlowExternalOperation` from a flow to run an operation on a new thread, allowing the flow to suspend:

 {{< tabs name="tabs-23" >}}
 {{% tab name="kotlin" %}}